 Fees, Finance & Funding 19+

-For anyone applying to college who is over 19 years old, some tuition and exam fees may apply, however, there are a number of opportunities to help you reduce or eliminate costs.
+For anyone applying to college who is over 19 years old, some tuition and exam fees may apply, however, there are several opportunities to help you reduce or fully support your costs.

-The funding you can claim will depend on your personal circumstances and the course you are studying.
-This includes both study programme awards and special loans for the cost of your tuition.
-You do have the option to pay the fees yourself and the main reception on your site can provide payment options.
+The funding you can claim will depend on your personal circumstances, where you live and the course you are studying.
+This includes both study programme awards and loans for the cost of your tuition.
+You do have the option to pay the fees yourself or they can be paid by an employer and the main reception on your site can provide payment options.
 A deposit will be required.

 What is it?